Last Updated: 3/20/23 | March 20th, 2023

-Kristin Addis from Be My Travel Muse is our go to solo female travel expert and writes a guest column featuring tips and advice.
+Kristin Addis from Be My Travel Muse is our go-to solo female travel expert.
 It’s an important topic I can’t adequately cover, so I brought in an expert to share her advice.
-This month her column is on safety tips since it’s been a common question among women travelers.
+In this post, she shares her best solo female travel safety tips and advice.

 It’s easier than you think because you already have the skills you need: the same methods you use to stay safe at home are relevant abroad as well.

 Most people are scared before taking off on their first solo adventure.
 It’s easy to be nervous before heading somewhere new — and totally normal.
 Even women who have been traveling alone for years still get nervous before heading to a destination that’s completely different.
 There are a lot of unknown factors (will you make friends? will you be safe?) that you’ll turn over and over in your brain.